List of Wimbledon broadcasters: United Kingdom

 The Wimbledon Finals are obliged to be shown live and in full on terrestrial television (BBC Television Service, ITV, Channel 4, or Channel 5) by government mandate.
 Highlights of the rest of the tournament must be provided by terrestrial stations; live coverage (excepting the finals) may be sought by satellite or cable TV.

 The BBC was forced to apologise after many viewers complained about "over-talking" by its commentary team during the TV coverage of the event in 2011.
 It said in a statement that views on commentary were subjective but that they "do appreciate that over-talking can irritate our audience".
 The BBC added that it hoped it had achieved "the right balance" across its coverage and was "of course sorry if on occasion you have not been satisfied".
 Tim Henman and John McEnroe were among the ex-players commentating.
+In 2024 The Spectator criticised the "Baldingisation" of BBC Wimbledon coverage.

 Wimbledon was also involved in a piece of television history, when on 1 July 1967 the first official colour television broadcast took place in the UK.
 Four hours live coverage of the 1967 Championships was shown on BBC Two, which was the first television channel in Europe to regularly broadcast in colour.
 Footage of that historic match no longer survives, however, the Gentlemen's Final of that year is still held in the BBC archives because it was the first Gentlemen's Final transmitted in colour.
 The tennis balls used were traditionally white, but were switched to yellow in 1986 to make them stand out for colour television.
 Since 2007, Wimbledon matches have been transmitted in high-definition, originally on the BBC's free-to-air channel BBC HD, with continual live coverage during the tournament of Centre Court and Court No. 1 as well as an evening highlights show Today at Wimbledon.
 Coverage is now shown on BBC One and Two's HD feeds.
 Beginning 2018, all centre court matches are televised in 4K ultra-high-definition.

-The BBC's opening theme music for Wimbledon was composed by Keith Mansfield and is titled "Light and Tuneful".
+The BBC's opening theme music for Wimbledon since 1976 was composed by Keith Mansfield and is titled "Light and Tuneful".
 A piece titled "A Sporting Occasion" is the traditional closing theme, though nowadays coverage typically ends either with a montage set to a popular song or with no music at all.
 Mansfield also composed the piece "World Champion", used by NBC during intervals (change-overs, set breaks, etc.) and at the close of broadcasts throughout the tournament.